zydeico/Blockchain/README.md

 # Blockchain

-A small Blockchain build on Python for know more about Blockchain technology and their implementation.
+A small Blockchain build on Python for know more about this technology and their implementation.

 This project are only for study purposes, enjoy 😊